 Potential hazards & guidance on how to control them Do you believe the hazard is adequately controlled?
-Recommended Controls Measures Control measures must be amended to reflect the circumstances of your workplace by removing, adding, or amending content below.
+Yes Recommended Controls Measures Control measures must be amended to reflect the circumstances of your workplace by removing, adding, or amending content below.
 Personal protective equipment & face coverings It is recommended that face coverings should be worn by all visitors unless they are exempt.
 It is recommended that all adults, including parents, wear a face mask when moving in and around corridors and communal areas, unless they are exempt.
 Most staff in schools will not require PPE beyond what they would normally need for their work.
 The guidance on the use of PPE in education, childcare and children's social care settings provides more information on the use of PPE for COVID-19.
-Additional PPE for COVID-19 is only required in a very limited number of scenarios: if an individual child, young person or student becomes ill with COVID-19 symptoms and only then if close contact is necessary when performing aerosol generating procedures (AGPs) Non-symptomatic children who present behaviours which may increase the risk of droplet transmission such as biting, licking, kissing or spitting or who require care that cannot be provided without close hands-on contact, should continue to receive care in the same way as before COVID-19, including any existing Staff who are already using PPE to protect against non-COVID-19 risks, will continue to do so.
+Staff who are already using PPE to protect against non-COVID-19 risks, will continue to do so.
 Use of PPE has been determined by an assessment of risks in the workplace.
-First Aiders have read and follow the Government quidance for first responders and the HSE Guidance on First Aid during the coronavirus pandemic.
+First Aiders have read and follow the Government guidance for first responders and the HSE Guidance on First Aid during the coronavirus pandemic.
 Visitors are required to wear face coverings in corridors communal areas and on public and dedicated transport to school, unless they are exempt.
 It is recommended that staff wear face coverings when moving in and around corridors and communal areas, unless they are exempt.
+Additional PPE for COVID-19 is only required in a very limited number of scenarios: • if an individual child, young person or student becomes ill with COVID-19 symptoms and only then if close contact is necessary • when performing aerosol generating procedures (AGPs) Non-symptomatic children who present behaviours which may increase the risk of droplet transmission such as biting, licking, kissing or spitting or who require care that cannot be provided without close hands-on contact, should continue to receive care in the same way as before COVID-19, including any existing routine use of PPE.
 When caring for someone with COVID-19 symptoms a face mask should be worn if social distancing cannot be maintained and if contact is necessary, gloves, an apron and a face mask should be worn.
 Additional PPE is made available in First Aid boxes and alongside Defibrillators.
 Disposable gloves, an impermeable apron and a fluid resistant surgical face mask are to be worn when delivering hands on first aid to adults where close contact cannot be avoided.
-If a risk assessment indicates the likelihood of contamination by splashes, droplets of blood or body fluids, disposable eye protection (such as routine use of PPE.

-a face visor or goggles) will be worn.
+If a risk assessment indicates the likelihood of contamination by splashes, droplets of blood or body fluids, disposable eye protection (such as a face visor or goggles) will be worn.